polkascan/py-substrate-metadata-docs/docs/calamari/mantasbt.md

 ```
 ---------
 ### NextMintId
  Counter for MintId.
-Increments by one everytime a new mint type is created (Bab, Galxe, etc.)
+Increments by one every time a new mint type is created (Bab, Galxe, etc.)

  Should only ever be modified by `next_mint_id_and_increment()`